matsbror/fs-test/README.md

 The actor must be linked with an HttpServer capability provider with the contract id `wasmcloud:httpserver`.
 You can start the provider (TODO: need registry url and more specific instructions here)

+It must also be linked to a blobstore provider.
+At the time of this writing there are twi

 Your actor can be invoked from a terminal command-line or from a web browser.
 The following examples assume the http server is listening on localhost port 8000.